irisbai1/PIC-10C-Final-Project/README.md

 ## Timeline
 ### 5/9/20 - 20 min
-+ found quick tutorial to code doodle jump online
++ found quick tutorial to code doodle jump online (see youtube link in Resources I Used section)

 ### 5/21/20 - 2 hrs
 + Started actual project, but I'm having issues connecting and pushing to Github.
 I think its because I'm trying to use both the Qt interface and the terminal.
 The error has something to do with creating an index.lock file.